Mayware/maypaper/README.md

 # Maypaper
-The (upcoming) dynamic wallpaper tool!
+The super dynamic wallpaper tool!

 ## Introduction
 Maypaper is a tool which allows you to put a webpage (ideally locally installed, or remote) as your wallpaper, using webkitgtk.
 It comes with accompanying tools to manage the installation and updates of wallpapers, although these are entirely optional.